dustysun/php-fpm-mysql-ssmtp-wp/Readme.md

 Make sure to start your containers with the -h or --hostname flag with a FQDN (fully-qualified domain name) which will add the appropriate hostname to the /etc/hosts file in your container.
 Then, make sure your container is actually reachable by that FQDN.

-Next, you will need to provide environment variables that point SSMTP to your mailserver.
+Next, you will need to provide environment variables that point MSMTP to your mailserver.
 A good option is the [namshi/docker-smtp container](<a href="https://github.com/namshi/docker-smtp">)

 # Environment Variables Supported